top of page

 • A person in a corporate job who feels dead inside decides to teach yoga because that's what they've always loved.

-• Your bliss is not awlays "safe" or "logical," but it calls you toward wholeness.
+• Your bliss is not always "safe" or "logical," but it calls you toward wholeness.

 What Lights You Up?

-When you're following your bliss, you notice what gives you a sense of flowwhere you lost track of time, feel energized, and deeply satisfied.
+When you're following your bliss, you notice what gives you a sense of flow— where you lose track of time, feel energized, and deeply satisfied.
 Even if these don't make you rich or famous, they are worth prioritizing.

 • Writing stories, even though no one requested them.